ElhalouyKhadija/Linux-System-Administration-Security-Lab/Phase-7/README.md

 Completed

-The Linux System Administration & Security Lab was practically performed on Kali Linux and documented as a GitHub portfolio project.
+The Linux System Administration & Security Lab was practically performed on Kali Linux and documented as a GitHub portfolio project